DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 4.1 Connect your Arduino Mega to the PC with a USB cable

-4.2 Use the Device monitor of the EX-Installer to connect to the Arduino
+4.2 Use the "Select your device" page of the EX-Installer to connect to the Arduino

-4.3 Remember the USB serial port name/number (``PORTNAME``)
+4.3 Remember the USB serial port name/number (``PORTNAME``) from you selection

 4.4 Reset the ESP8266 by connecting one of the jumper wires to ``Reset`` pad on the ESP8266